 If you're looking for things to do in or around Lyme Regis, a visit to the aquarium is a great way to spend an hour or so getting to know the marine life which can found along the local coastline.
 During a visit you'll have the opportunity to interact with the sea creatures.
 Kids and adults alike love the unique experience of hand feeding the mullet, holding a starfish and getting up close with lobsters and crabs, all of which provide fantastic photo opportunities!

 Let our friendly mullet take food directly from your hand.
 We believe the mullet feeding experience is unique as we've yet to come across anything similar.
 You start by lowering your clenched hand containing food into the water, you then slowly open your hand to reveal the food to these wonderfully tame creatures who will gently suck, caress and 'kiss' your hand as they feast upon the food.

 Starfish are fascinating creatures and inspire great wonder for all ages.
 When you visit the aquarium you'll get the chance to hold one of our five legged invertebrates in the palm of your hand.

-In our newly opened info zone you'll find informative presentations about the history of the Cobb, local fishing, the lifeboat and traditional coastal skills and crafts.
+In our info zone you'll find informative presentations about the history of the Cobb, local fishing, the lifeboat and traditional coastal skills and crafts.
 There's also a video wall which features dramatic footage of the 2014 winter storms, dolphins in Lyme Bay and underwater video of the Lyme Bay reefs.
 The aquarium is adorned throughout with a variety of nautical and maritime artefacts and there's a presentation about Lyme's literary connections, making the aquarium one of the most interesting places to visit in Lyme Regis.